mcneel/developer.rhino3d.com/content/en/guides/rhinopython/rhinopyhon-7/python-rhinoscriptsyntax-color/index.md

 col = rs.CreateColor(43,45,56)

-print (col.R)
+print (col[0])
-print (col.G)
+print (col[1])
-print (col.B)
+print (col[2])
 ```
 Unlike many other Rhino types, colors are immutable.
 This means you cannot set one channel by itself, but must always create a new color when trying to make a color.
-Setting one channel will not work, for instance `color1.B = 56` will throw an error.
+Setting one channel will not work, for instance `color1[1] = 56` will throw an error.

 Here is a table of commonly used colors: